New Press Up owner Cheyne Capital plans to invest fresh funding in business

 London-based lender Cheyne Capital has formally taken control of Press Up Hospitality Group and plans to invest fresh capital into a business founded more than a decade ago by Paddy McKillen jnr and Matt Ryan.

-The size of Cheyne’s investment has not been disclosed.
+The size of Cheyne’s investment has not been disclosed but it is believed to be about €20 million.
 The Currency business website last week reported that Cheyne was owed €45 million by Press Up.

 The group’s 935 staff have been informed that all of the venues will remain open with the exception of Wowburger on Parnell Street in Dublin, which is to close.
-Staff at that Wowburger will be offered roles at other venues in the group.
+Staff at Wowburger will be offered roles at other venues in the group.

 READ MORE

-The businesses that have been put into receivership are Elephant & Castle Ltd (with venues in Temple Bar, Rathmines in Dublin and Bray in Co Wicklow), Svetac Ltd (operates Wowburger restaurants on Wexford Street, Ranelagh, and Parnell Street in Dublin, and in Bray), Portalon Ltd. (operator of Wagamama on South King Street, Dundrum and Blanchardstown in Dublin), and Silots Ltd (which runs Elephant & Castle in Churchtown and Beacon in Dublin).
+The businesses that have been put into receivership are Elephant & Castle Ltd (with venues in Temple Bar, Rathmines in Dublin and Bray in Co Wicklow), Svetac Ltd (operates Wowburger restaurants on Wexford Street, Ranelagh, and Parnell Street in Dublin, and in Bray), Portalon Ltd (operator of Wagamama on South King Street, Dundrum and Blanchardstown in Dublin), and Silots Ltd (which runs Elephant & Castle in Churchtown and Beacon in Dublin).

 Press Up plans to engage with all its landlords and suppliers on the terms of their deals.